 - acquire a wide vocabulary, an understanding of grammar and knowledge of linguistic conventions for reading, writing and spoken language

 - appreciate our rich and varied literary heritage

 - write clearly, accurately and coherently, adapting their language and style in and for a range of contexts, purposes and audiences

 - use discussion in order to learn; they should be able to elaborate and explain clearly their understanding and ideas

 - are competent in the arts of speaking and listening, making formal presentations, demonstrating to others and participating in debate.

 Units of Study

-Reading is taught daily in our guided reading sessions.
-These lessons are focused on a class or group text each week.
-Children also participate in a dedicated weekly comprehension session called VIPERS.
-The children learn a range of prompts and skills to help evaluate, analyse and articulate answers to comprehension questions.
+Reading is taught daily.
+Lessons are focused on a class or group text each week.
+The children enjoy a rich and diverse range of narratives, poetry and non-fiction texts.
+Children are taught to develop their fluency and appreciation of narrative.
+In addition to this, they learn prompts and skills to help evaluate, analyse and articulate answers to comprehension questions.
+The skills they learn are linked to what we call VIPERS.
 These are the VIPERS skills:

 We encourage all our children to read every day and to record their reading in their reading journals.
 This is monitored by the teacher each week and celebrated in our Friday assembly when children achieve a significant milestone e.g. 25 days.
 Children who read over 300 days in a year are taken to Waterstones and are presented with a brand new book for their efforts.